CSI-Diego-Cedeno/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a git commit and a git push?

- - Answer: Git commit saves changes made on file while git push
+ - Answer: Git commit saves changes made on file while git push pushes to your remote repository will upload all pending commits.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: Pull is when you pull a repository, you are updating your local copy with any changes that have been made on the remote version.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: The part of pull and upstream pull is not in this document and I don't undestand it so much.

 Type down any class notes below this sentence: